 - Using Local Live or Remote Live staging.

-The data handler framework is available so developers don’t have to create/modify a LAR file manually.
+Liferay provides the data handler framework so developers don’t have to create/modify a LAR file manually.
 It is strongly recommended never to modify a LAR file.
 You should always use Liferay’s provided data handler APIs to construct it.

 Knowing how a LAR file is constructed, however, is beneficial to understand the overall purpose of your application’s data handlers.
 Next, you’ll explore a LAR file’s anatomy.